OISF/suricata/doc/userguide/partials/options.rst

    continuously feed files to a directory and have them cleaned up when done.
 If this option is not set, pcap files will not be deleted after processing.

+.. option:: --pcap-file-directory-depth
+   Used with the -r option when the path provided is a directory.
+This option sets the maximum depth of the directory traversal (between 0 and 255).
+   The default value is 0.
+Symlinks are ignored.
+   This option cannot be combined with the --pcap-file-continuous.

 .. option::  -i <interface>

    After the -i option you can enter the interface card you would like